rainerpue/practitioner_website/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 * Features Left to Implement
+ * A calendar with availability from the practitioner where clients can book themselves in
+ *
 * Another feature idea

 # Technologies Used